joaoSantos-bit/joaoSantos-bit/README.md

 <p>🌱 I'm an Information Systems student at Federal University of Minas Gerais (UFMG).
 I'm based in Belo Horizonte, Brazil.</p>
 <br>

-<p>⚡ I'm passionate about how mathematics can impact people's lives through computer science, and I strongly believe that those who have solid computational skills should contribute to a better world, even a little.</p>
+<p>⚡ I'm passionate about how mathematics can impact people's lives through computer science, and I highly believe that those who have strong computational skills should contribute to a better world, even a little.</p>
 <br>

 ><p>"Computer science inverts the normal.
 In normal science, you're given a world, and your job is to find out the rules.
 In computer science, you give the computer the rules, and it creates the world." - Alan Kay</p>